 The climate is similar to that of the North Eastern U.S. The current weather can be found at: http://www.wunderground.com/global/DL.html.

 ATMs/ Banks: ATMs are as easily found in Germany as they are in North America.
-They are located at bank branches and standing alone in shopping, tourist and other busy areas.
+They are located at bank branches and in shopping, tourist and other busy areas.
 Major credit and debit cards, along with all other bank cards carrying the PLUS and NYCE symbols, are universally accepted.
-When located indoors, use your card to gain access if the door is locked, just as you would normally do.
+When located indoors, use your card to gain access if the door is locked.

-Credit Cards: Credit cards are commonly accepted in Germany, although they are not always used for everyday expenses.
-Restaurants, hotels, stores, train stations and other places regularly frequented by tourists will almost always accept them.
+Credit Cards: Credit cards are not commonly accepted in Germany, and they are not typically used for everyday expenses.
+Although, restaurants, hotels, stores, train stations and other places regularly frequented by tourists will almost always accept them.

-Tipping: The bill you receive at a hotel, restaurant, cafe or bar often includes a service charge already.
-A tip is an indication of your satisfaction – 5% is average, whereas 10% indicates exceptional service.
-Tip taxi drivers about 5% and porters and others who assist you with baggage one Euro per item.
+Tipping: The bill you receive at a hotel, restaurant, café, or bar often includes a service charge already.
+A tip is an indication of your satisfaction – 10% is average, whereas more than 10% indicates exceptional service.
+Tip taxi drivers about 10% and porters and others who assist you with baggage one euro per item.

 Hours of Business

-Stores in Germany generally open between 9 a.m. and 10 a.m.
-Most close between 6 p.m. and 10 p.m.
+Stores in Germany generally open between 9 a.m. and 10 a.m, and most close between 6 p.m. and 10 p.m.
 Monday through Saturday.
-The regulations vary slightly between the federal states, but are currently being liberated in most parts of Germany.
+The regulations vary slightly between the federal states.
 On Sunday almost all stores are closed, the exceptions being gas stations and convenience stores, which carry some food items, snacks and beverages, newspapers and journals as well as a basic supply of toiletry articles.

 Banks and post offices are generally open from 8:30 a.m. to 1 p.m. and again from 2:30 p.m. to 4 p.m., Monday through Friday; some banks have extended hours on Thursday.
 Pharmacies open at 8 a.m.